THIS DATE IN HISTORY: July 6

 Armstrong retires after the 1970-71 season with 713 points (296 goals, 417 assists) in 1,187 regular-season games, and 60 points (26 goals, 34 assists) in 110 playoff games.
 He is voted into the Hall of Fame in 1975.

 1948: Defenseman Brad Park, who undoubtedly sees Armstrong play before becoming a star in his own right, is born in Toronto.
 However, Park winds up with the New York Rangers, who make him the No. 2 player chosen in the 1966 NHL Amateur Draft.
-Two years later, he's a full-time Ranger and becomes one of the greatest defensemen in their history.
+Two years later, he comes to New York and becomes one of the greatest defensemen in Rangers history.
 Park is a First-Team All-Star three times and a Second-Team All-Star twice with the Rangers.
 He helps New York advance to the Stanley Cup Final in 1972, but the Rangers lose to Bobby Orr and the Boston Bruins.

-Three years later, Park winds up as Orr's teammate when he's traded to Boston along with center Jean Ratelle for center Phil Esposito and defenseman Carol Vadnais.
-He's a First-Team All-Star twice with Boston, though he and Orr play very little together because of Orr's knee injuries.
+Three years later, Park winds up as Orr's teammate when he's traded to Boston along with center Jean Ratelle and defenseman Joe Zanussi for center Phil Esposito and defenseman Carol Vadnais.
+Park is a First-Team All-Star twice with Boston, though he and Orr play very little together because of Orr's knee injuries.
 Park finishes his NHL career with the Detroit Red Wings in 1985 and retires with 896 points (213 goals, 683 assists) in 1,113 games.
-The one thing he doesn't do is win the Cup; the Bruins make the Final in 1977 and '78 but lose to Montreal.
+The one thing he doesn't do is win the Cup; the Bruins make the Final in 1977 and 1978 but lose to Montreal.

 Park joins Armstrong in the Hall in 1988.

 Video: Brad Park retired as leader in assists by defensemen